linagora/linshare/documentation/EN/epics/new-ui-user/ Story-640-user-can-authenticate-ldap.md

 ## Definition

 ### Preconditions

-- The login should respect the email format (please enter an email address)
-- The login and password should be correct (authentication fails : login or password is incorrect)
+- Given that I (the user) already have log-in credentials from the user provider
+- Given that the user provider that contains my account is an external user providers such as openID Connect provider and SSO is configed to login LinShare.

 ### Description

-As a user, I want to be able to authenticate using my existing credentials from various user providers, such as many openID Connect providers.
+- When I open LinShare UI-User URL of my company, I am redirected to the OIDC provider log-in screen I need to inout my log-in credentials including:
+   - Email
+   - Password
+ then click Sign-in
+- The  OIDC provider will validate if my email and password are correct or not :
+   - If the inputted credendials are incorrect, there will be error message
+   - If the inputted credentials are correct, I logged-in successfully in the  OIDC provider.
+- Then the system will redirect me back to the LinShare application.

 ### Postcondition

+- From my UI-user URL, the system can automatically detect if it is using SSO and redirect me to the SSO log-in page.
-- Once the user has successfully authenticated with the user provider, the system should redirect them back to the application.
+- Once I have successfully authenticated with the user provider, the system should redirect me back to the application.
-- The system should create a user account for the user if they do not already have one.
+- The system should create a LinShare user account for me if I do not already have one.
-- The system should associate the user account with the user's credentials from the user provider (ldap).
-- The user should be able to log in to the application using their credentials from the user provider.
-- The user should be able to reset his password (based on identity provider)

 [Back to Summary](#summary)